-Median response time to attend urgent callouts for areas supplied by Council, from the time that the local authority receives notification to the time that the service personnel reach the site (M).
+Median response time to attend urgent call-outs for a fault or unplanned interruption to Council's networked reticulation system from the time that the Council receives notification to the time that the service personnel reach the site (M).

-Median response time to resolve urgent callouts for areas supplied by Council, from the time that the local authority receives notification to the time that service personnel confirm resolution of the fault or interruption (M).
+Median response time to resolve urgent call-outs for a fault or unplanned interruption to Council's networked reticulation system from the time that the Council receives notification to the time that the service personnel confirm resolution of the fault or interruption (M).